Continental Air Defense Command

-Continental Air Defense Command (CONAD) was a Unified Combatant Command of the United States Department of Defense, tasked with air defense for the Continental United States.
+Continental Air Defense Command (CONAD) was a unified combatant command of the United States Department of Defense, tasked with air defense for the continental United States.
 It comprised Army, Air Force, and Navy components.
-It included Army Project Nike missiles (Ajax and Hercules) anti-aircraft defenses and USAF interceptors (manned aircraft and BOMARC missiles).
-The primary purpose of continental air defense during the CONAD period was to provide sufficient attack warning of a Soviet bomber air raid to ensure Strategic Air Command could launch a counterattack without being destroyed.
-CONAD controlled nuclear air defense weapons such as the 10 kiloton W-40 nuclear warhead on the CIM-10B BOMARC.
+The primary purpose of continental air defense during the CONAD period was to spot incoming Soviet bomber air raids in time to allow Strategic Air Command to launch a counterattack.
+It also controlled weapons to shoot down such bombers.

+Among the weapons that CONAD controlled were Army Project Nike anti-aircraft missiles (Ajax and Hercules) and USAF interceptors (manned aircraft and BOMARC missiles).
+Some CIM-10B BOMARC missiles were armed with the 10-kiloton W-40 nuclear warhead.

 The command was disestablished in 1975, and Aerospace Defense Command became the major U.S. component of North American Air Defense Command (NORAD).

 Background

-As the new U.S. Air Force was being established in 1947, consideration of a joint command for air defense began.
-After the USAF initiated the development of the "1954 interceptor" (WS-201) to counter expected Soviet bomber advances, the Army deployed M-33 Fire Control for AA artillery in 1950.
-A proposal for a joint/unified command for air defense was initiated (and failed) in 1950.
-The new Air Defense Command (ADC) at Ent AFB, and Army Antiaircraft Command (ARAACOM) staffed in the nearby Antlers Hotel (Colorado) was established in 1951.
-The same year, the Priority Permanent System began replacing the post-war Lashup Radar Network.

-A direct telephone line was installed in mid-July 1950 between CONAC headquarters and the 26th Air Division HQ at Roslyn Air Warning Station.
+Discussion of a joint command for air defense began as the U.S. Air Force was being established in 1947.
+After the USAF began to develop the "1954 interceptor" to counter expected Soviet bomber advances, the Army deployed M-33 Fire Control for AA artillery in 1950.
+In 1950, a proposal for a joint/unified command for air defense was rejected.
+In mid-July, the Air Force installed a direct telephone line its Continental Air Command headquarters and 26th Air Division HQ at Roslyn Air Warning Station.
 This marked "the beginning of the Air Force air raid warning system."
 When the Korean War broke out, the USAF established a direct telephone line between the Air Force Command Post in the Pentagon and the White House.

+The following year, the Air Force created Air Defense Command (ADC) at Ent AFB, while Army Antiaircraft Command (ARAACOM) was staffed in the nearby Antlers Hotel (Colorado) and the Priority Permanent System began replacing the post-war Lashup Radar Network.

-By 1953, continental air defenses included assets of five organizations, the U.S. ones responsible to the U.S. Joint Chiefs of Staff:
+By 1953, North American air defenses involved assets of five organizations: